kas21e6/satoshi-piggy-bank/README.md

 ## You're done!

-This is the end of the tutorial.
-If you've got it working, hooray!
-Congratulations! 🎉
+That's the end of the tutorial.
+Did you get it working?
+If you did, congratulations! 🎉

+If you didn't...

 ## Questions or comments

-I know these instructions were vague and unclear in many areas.
-If you're stuck some where, need clarifications, or help, [post an issue](https://github.com/kiltonred/satoshi-piggy-bank/issues/new).
+I know these instructions are vague and hard to follow in many areas.
+If you're stuck some where, need clarification, or help, [post an issue](https://github.com/kiltonred/satoshi-piggy-bank/issues/new).